Use the interactive map

 Wigfall’s deep engagement with the people in the neighborhoods and institutions where he lived, studied, taught, and worked increasingly became his art.
 Read more about these communities, Wigfall’s connection to VMFA and his artistic practice to recognize the enduring legacy of this artist.

-The exhibition Benjamin Wigfall and Communications Village is currently on view in the Altria Group Gallery & New Market Gallery through September 10, 2023.
+This Collection Story was created in conjunction with the exhibition Benjamin Wigfall and Communications Village (on view at VMFA June 17, 2023 – September 10, 2023).
 More information about the exhibition can be found on the exhibition page.

 WIGFALL & VMFA